Frequently Asked Questions

 Is there any rate limit on using the service?

 Just keep in mind that we have limited resources.
-When you overuse the system, someone else cannot use the system.
+When you overuse the system, no one else can use it.

 Why are some authors missed in the search results

 We only list the authors for whom we have a profile.
-The purpose of displaying the name of authors is to assist researchers in examining their contributions.
+The purpose of displaying authors' names is to assist researchers in examining their contributions.

 Service